albar965/littlenavmap-manual/src/en/MAGVAR.rst

    the two dark blue fixed labels show the magnetic inbound and outbound course for the VOR based on the calibrated declination for ``LTJ``.
    Use the dark blue and fixed labels when flying VOR to VOR and use the black moving labels when using a GPS.

-Futhermore consider the different departure and destination true courses for `Great Circle
+Furthermore consider the different departure and destination true courses for `Great Circle
 <https://en.wikipedia.org/wiki/Great-circle_distance>`__ routes.
 These appear at long flight plan legs.

 .. figure:: ../images/gc_course.jpg